rajendraprasad9/kubernetes-website/content/en/docs/getting-started-guides/windows/_index.md

 ##### Linux Host Setup

 1. Linux hosts should be setup according to their respective distro documentation and the requirements of the Kubernetes version you will be using.
-2. Configure Linux Master node using steps [here](https://github.com/MicrosoftDocs/Virtualization-Documentation/blob/live/virtualization/windowscontainers/kubernetes/creating-a-linux-master.md)
+2. Follow [Microsoft's guidelines](https://github.com/MicrosoftDocs/Virtualization-Documentation/blob/live/virtualization/windowscontainers/kubernetes/creating-a-linux-master.md) to configure a Linux master node that's suitable for a mixed-OS cluster.
-3. [Optional] CNI network plugin installed.
+3. [Optional] Install CNI network plugin.

 ##### Windows Host Setup